merry-berry-acai/T3A2-Part-A/README.md

 - As a shop owner, I want to manage menu items to update prices and descriptions.
 - As a shop owner, I want to view sales reports to analyse revenue trends.

+## Customer Flow

+The sequence of actions taken by a customer to engage with the web application.

 ## Wireframes

 Visual designs for key app screens ensure an intuitive user experience.